wp-plugins/analytics-control-plus/readme.txt

 * Google Analytics with enhanced link attribution
 * Google analytics with demographics and link attribution

-To swap between these usually requires editing the Google JavaScript and ensuring you have everything correct.
+To swap between these usually requires editing the Google JavaScript and ensuring you have everything correct, often requiring technical skills.
-This plugin avoids the need to edit JavaScript by doing it all for you.
+This plugin avoids the need to edit JavaScript by doing it all for you and thereby avoiding costly mistakes.
 Plus it makes it easy to see exactly what you have enabled per site.

 This plugin also provides a fix for bounce tracking, in that an event gets generated after a configurable timeout once they have scrolled down the page.
 This way if the user is actually reading a page it won't be counted as a bounce.